H4HWV2011/msjarvis-public-docs/thesis/29-psychological-safeguards-and-pia.md

-**Evaluator and judge behavior.** In the current deployment, judge services (7230–7233, confirmed running) can receive updated instructions reflecting refined psychological guidance — for example, stronger penalties for overconfident advice in clinical domains.
+**Evaluator and judge behavior.** In the current deployment, judge services (7230–7233, confirmed running) can receive updated instructions reflecting refined psychological guidance — for example, stronger penalties for overconfident advice in clinical domains or for failure to recommend professional help when appropriate.
 In the current deployment, these updates are applied manually following PIA recommendations.
 The design intends that future configurations will give judges direct access to `psychological_rag_domain` outputs and PIA summaries as explicit scoring dimensions.

 ---